DMClVG/Toy/docs/toy_reference.md

 ## Assert

-TODO: I'm no so sure about the variable number of arguments here.

-The `assert` keyword takes 1 required parameter, and an optional second parameter.
-If the first parameter resolves to be falsy, then the program terminates, and then if a string is provided as the second parameter, it prints that string.
-Note that assert can only take a string as the second parameter - anything else will cause an error before the program runs.
+The `assert` keyword takes 2 parameters, separated by a comma.
+If the first parameter resolves to be falsy, then the program terminates, and the value of the second parameter is displayed to the user.

 ```
 assert true, "This is fine"; //Good!
-assert false; //Error!
+assert false, "This is not"; //Error!
-assert true, 42; //Compile error!
 ```

 ## Import As

 `import` is used to load libraries and external \*.toy files.
-Several libraries are provided by default.
+Several built-in libraries are provided by default.
 The import keyword can only take a string as it's argument, followed by an optional `as alias`.

 ```
 import "Standard";